panva/oauth4webapi/docs/variables/skipStateCheck.md

 • `Const` **skipStateCheck**: unique `symbol`

-DANGER ZONE
+DANGER ZONE - This option has security implications that must be understood, assessed for applicability, and accepted before use.

-Use this as a value to [validateAuthResponse](../functions/validateAuthResponse.md) `expectedState` parameter to skip the `state` value check.
-This should only ever be done if you use a `state` parameter value that is integrity protected and bound to the browsing session.
+Use this as a value to [validateAuthResponse](../functions/validateAuthResponse.md) `expectedState` parameter to skip the `state` value check when you'll be validating such `state` value yourself instead.
+This should only be done if you use a `state` parameter value that is integrity protected and bound to the browsing session.
 One such mechanism to do so is described in an I-D [draft-bradley-oauth-jwt-encoded-state-09](https://datatracker.ietf.org/doc/html/draft-bradley-oauth-jwt-encoded-state-09).
-It is expected you'll validate such `state` value yourself.